 Can parathyroid problems cause weight gain?
 Some research suggests that many adults with primary hyperparathyroidism are heavier than adults of the same age without parathyroid disease.
 (6) Primary hyperparathyroidism may also be associated with an increased prevalence of hypertension, insulin resistance, lipid/fat/cholesterol issues and cardiovascular disease.
 There may be a connection between hyperparathyroidism and weight gain if someone feels very exhausted, depressed and unmotivated to eat well or stay active.
 However, hyperparathyroidism can also cause loss of appetite, nausea and potentially weight loss.

-Hyperparathyroidism Causes & Risk Factors
+Hyperparathyroidism Causes and Risk Factors

 Hyperparathyroidism occurs when too much parathyroid hormone is released, causing increased absorption of calcium in the digestive tract and release of stored calcium in the bones.